pq-code-package/mldsa-native/README.md

 different approaches for computing the scalar decomposition routines used in ML-DSA.
 Those are still experimental and do not yet operate on the source level.

+**NOTE:** Formal Verification is never absolute.
+See [SOUNDNESS.md](SOUNDNESS.md) for an analysis of the scope, assumptions and risks of the formal verification efforts around mldsa-native.

 ## Security

 All assembly in mldsa-native is constant-time in the sense that it is free of secret-dependent control flow, memory access,